Mary Katherine Fechtel

-Mary Katherine Fechtel (born July 10, 1995) is an American titleholder from Leesburg, Florida, who was crowned Miss Florida 2015.
+Mary Katherine Fechtel is an American titleholder from Leesburg, Florida, who was crowned Miss Florida 2015.
 She competed for the Miss America 2016 title in September 2015 live on ABC and placed in the top 10.

 Pageant career

 Miss Florida 2015

 On February 16, 2015, Fechtel won the Miss University of Florida 2015 title over 20 other contestants for the crown.
 She was crowned by the Miss University of Florida 2014 titleholder, her older sister Elizabeth Fechtel.

 Entering the state pageant of behalf of her university in June 2015 as one of 47 finalists, Fechtel's Miss Florida 2015 pageant competition talent was a lyrical dance to the song "Listen" by Beyoncé.
 Her platform was human trafficking and online safety in prevention.
 She adopted various topics for speeches, most notably women empowerment and faith.

 Fechtel won the competition on Saturday, June 20, 2015, when she received her crown from outgoing Miss Florida titleholder Victoria Cowen.
 She earned more than $18,000 in scholarship money and other prizes from the state pageant.
 As Miss Florida, her activities included public appearances across the state of Florida.
 She is best known for her dedication to human trafficking awareness and internet exploitation.
 During her travels she supported state nonprofits, spoke to over 20,000 students in Florida K-12 schools, and trained law enforcement officers and prosecutors in anti-human trafficking efforts.
 She was a spokesperson for the Everglades Foundation and lobbied for the Florida Legacy Act.

 In February 2016 the Florida House of Representatives passed a Personal Resolution Bill in her honor (HB9069) for exceptional dedication to her various platform issues.